Adoption Options Overview

 - International adoption.
 Adopt a child from another country through an agency or independently.

-LGBT people have successfully adopted children through each of these methods.
+LGBTQ people have successfully adopted children through each of these methods.
 However, each road poses its own challenges.
-For example, in the past some prospective LGBT parents who pursue an agency open adoption have found that there is a hierarchy of preferred parents for a child, and they are not on top.
+For example, in the past some prospective LGBTQ parents who pursue an agency open adoption have found that there is a hierarchy of preferred parents for a child, and they are not on top.
 As a result, they are only offered children with special needs, while non-LGBT people are offered the younger, healthier children.
-(As April Martin has noted, this means that the most skillful parenting is required of the LGBT parents entrusted with these children.)
+(As April Martin has noted, this means that the most skillful parenting is required of the LGBTQ parents entrusted with these children.)
 It is important to thoroughly research agencies to ensure you will be welcome, and their protocol is compatible with your adoption needs.

 The Good News

 More and more birth parents are choosing same-sex couples over different-sex couples and many private agencies report an increase in placements with our community.
 Again, choosing an agency that you know will positively represent you to birth parents is essential, and even if the “waiting period” feels lengthy you can be confident that the agency is doing their best.
-It is also important to talk to other LGBT adoptive parents in your community about their experiences and for agency recommendations.
+It is also important to talk to other LGBTQ adoptive parents in your community about their experiences and for agency recommendations.

 Some who pursue an independent open adoption risk heartbreak as they go through great effort to track down birth parents only to encounter repeated rejection from those who do not want to deal with them because of their sexual orientation or gender identity.
 However, as mentioned above, an increasing number of birthparents are openly choosing same-sex couples.